 license =, add your license key as a value.
 License key should not have any spaces.

-After setting the license, you need to restart collectors.
+If you are using collector version below 5.0 you need to restart collectors.
 When you modify just a ConfigMap, it does not trigger the restart of the Pod.

 You can just delete all the running pods in our namespace, and scheduler will create new pods.